shivamkapsa/shivamkapsa/README.md

 - 👋 Hi, I’m @shivamkapsa
 - 👀 I’m interested in ...Coding
-- 🌱 I’m currently learning ...React and MongoDB
+- 🌱 I’m currently learning ...Node.js and MongoDB
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...shivammishra567612@gmail.com